Three Week Best of Alaska Itinerary

 Day 9

 Visit the Anchorage Museum at Rasmuson Center and the Alaska Native Heritage Center; you can easily spend most of the day at these two sights.
-Top it off by renting a bike and pedaling the 11-mile Tony Knowles Coastal Trail to Kincaid Park, where you have very good chances of seeing a moose, then enjoy dinner in one of Anchorage’s excellent restaurants before you turn in for the night.
+Top it off by renting a bike and pedaling the 11-mi (18-km) Tony Knowles Coastal Trail to Kincaid Park, where you have very good chances of seeing a moose.
+Make sure you give them plenty of room—they’re very unpredictable.
+Then enjoy dinner in one of Anchorage’s excellent restaurants before you turn in for the night.

 Day 10

-Get up early to rent a car, if you haven’t already, and make the scenic five- to six-hour drive (depending on traffic and photo/rest stops) to Homer for some of the state’s best food, fishing, and art, all in one place.
-Once you get to Homer check into your hotel and spend the afternoon exploring the Homer Spit, a narrow, four-mile peninsula containing some of the state’s best art galleries, gift shops, and restaurants.
+Get up early to rent a car, if you haven’t already, and make the scenic 5- to 6-hour drive (depending on traffic and photo and rest stops) to Homer for some of the state’s best food, fishing, and art—all in one place.
+Once you get to Homer, check into your hotel and spend the afternoon exploring the Homer Spit, a narrow 4-mi (6.4-km) peninsula containing some of the state’s best art galleries, gift shops, and restaurants.
 Don’t forget to stop by the iconic Salty Dawg Saloon to pin your signed dollar bill to the wall.

 Day 11

-Start your second day in Homer at the small but spectacular Pratt Museum, then take a stroll along Bishop’s Beach, which is much nicer for walking and less crowded than the Spit.
-Your options for the rest of the day include a fishing or sea kayaking trip or, if you’re more of a landlubber, take a guided nature tour across Kachemak Bay with the Center for Alaskan Coastal Studies.
-But don’t miss the chance to take the 5pm Danny J ferry to Halibut Cove (this is a small, private ferry, not an Alaska Marine Highway System ferry), where you can have dinner in the world-famous Saltry Restaurant before heading back to Homer for another night.
+Start your second day in Homer at the small but spectacular Pratt Museum, then take a stroll along Bishop’s Beach, one of Alaska’s rare sand beaches (most beaches here are rocky).
+Spend the rest of the day on a fishing or sea kayaking trip.
+Don’t miss the chance to take the evening Danny J ferry to Halibut Cove (this is a small private ferry, not an Alaska Marine Highway System ferry), where you can have dinner in the world-famous Saltry Restaurant before heading back to Homer for another night.

 Day 12

 Get up early for the 4.5-hour drive to Seward.
-Once there, take a half-day sightseeing, whale watching, and wildlife viewing cruise through beautiful Kenai Fjords National Park.
+Once there, take a half-day sightseeing, whale-watching, and wildlife-viewing cruise through beautiful Kenai Fjords National Park.
 If you’re here in very early spring, this is one of your best chances for seeing migrating gray whales—but, as always, nothing is guaranteed.
-The captain will usually point out the ruins of old World War II coastal emplacements, too, although you can’t get very close to them from the water.
+The captain will usually point out the ruins of old World War II coastal emplacements, although you can’t get very close to them from the water.
 Stay in Seward for the night.

 Day 13

-You have two missions today: One, stop by the Alaska SeaLife Center and take a behind-the-scenes tour so you can get up close and personal with the animals at this education, conservation, and rehabilitation center for all manner of aquatic wildlife, from octopi to sea lions and seabirds.
+You have two missions today: One, stop by the Alaska SeaLife Center and take a behind-the-scenes tour so you can get up close and personal with the animals.
+This education, conservation, and rehabilitation center serves all manner of aquatic wildlife, from octopi to sea lions and seabirds.
 Two, take a half-day tour to Caines Head State Recreation Area.
-You’ll paddle kayaks out to the beach, then take a moderate hike to explore the old WWII-era Fort McGilvray.
-Finally, make the three-hour drive north to Anchorage and spend the night there.
+You’ll paddle kayaks out to the beach, then take a moderate hike to explore the old World War II-era Fort McGilvray.
+Finally, make the 3-hour drive north to Anchorage and spend the night there.

 Interior Alaska

-Interior Alaska is a mix of easy road access (primarily to Fairbanks, Alaska’s second largest city) and remote communities, like the tiny, traditional village of Anaktuvuk Pass, which can only be reached by air.
-Gold-mining history, the wonderful day tours out of Fairbanks, and the sheer experience of exploring a remote part of the state tend to be the biggest draws here, although in the last few years Fairbanks has really come into its own as a hip, happening place to be, with lots of food, art, and music for city-minded visitors to enjoy.
+Interior Alaska is a mix of easy road access (primarily to Fairbanks, Alaska’s second-largest city) and remote communities that can only be reached by air.
+Gold-mining history, the wonderful day tours out of Fairbanks, and the sheer experience of exploring a remote part of the state tend to be the biggest draws here, although in the last few years Fairbanks has really come into its own as a hip, happening place, with an ever-increasing body of food, art, and music for city-minded visitors to enjoy.

 Day 14

-There’s no rush today, as long as you make the 2.5-hour drive north from Anchorage to quirky little Talkeetna in time to spend the afternoon exploring the shops along Main Street.
-Go ahead and spend the night there to enjoy the way Talkeetna turns back to its quaint, quirky self once the tourist buses leave.
+There’s no rush today, as long as you make the 2.5-hour drive north from Anchorage to the charming little town of Talkeetna in time to spend the afternoon exploring locally owned shops along Main Street.
+Go ahead and spend the night so you can enjoy the way Talkeetna turns back to its quaint, quirky self once the tourist buses leave.
 There’s often great live music at the Fairview Inn.

 Day 15

-Drive another 2.5 hours north to Denali National Park and Preserve and spend the day exploring the park’s three visitor centers, touring the park’s working sled dog kennels, and either day hiking or taking a short day tour in the park; your options include horseback riding, ATV tours, flightseeing, white-water rafting, and ranger-guided hikes.
+Drive another 2.5 hours north to Denali National Park and Preserve and spend the day exploring the park’s three visitor centers, touring the park’s working sled dog kennels, and either day hiking or taking a short day tour in the park.
+Your tour options include horseback riding, ATV tours, flightseeing, white-water rafting, and ranger-guided hikes.
 Turn in early at your hotel or campground near the park entrance—tomorrow will be a long day!

 Day 16

 Take a shuttle bus ride into the park.
-You can choose between shuttle buses that drive the entire length of the 92-mile road or just part of it.
-Make sure you have your binoculars handy and camera ready for great wildlife and landscape photo ops.
-Once the adventure is over, turn in for a good night’s sleep and another early start the next day.
+Normally you can choose between shuttle buses that drive the entire length of the 92-mi (148-km) road or just part of it, but the road is currently closed at Mile 43 due to ongoing road repairs.
+Happily, even a partial trip along the road offers great odds of wildlife and landscape photo ops; make sure you have your binoculars and camera ready.
+Once the adventure is over, fill out the day with a short hike of your choosing, then turn in for a good night’s sleep and another early start the next day.

 Day 17

 Make the 2.5-hour drive north to Fairbanks and check out a few of its best attractions.
-Stop by Gold Daughters to try your hand at Fairbanks’s most authentic gold-panning experience, then visit the Pipeline Viewing Station, which is just across the highway, for an up close and personal view of one of the state’s most impressive engineering accomplishments.
-Then spend 2.5 hours on an astonishingly fun nature walk among a herd of reindeer at Running Reindeer Ranch before you cap off the evening by catching the hilarious Golden Heart Revue dinner show in the Alaska-themed Pioneer Park.
+Stop by Gold Daughters to try your hand at Fairbanks’s most authentic gold-panning experience, then visit the Pipeline Viewing Station, which is just across the highway, for an up-close view of one of the state’s most impressive engineering accomplishments.
+Then spend 2.5 hours on an astonishingly fun nature walk among a herd of reindeer at Running Reindeer Ranch before you cap off the evening at the hilarious Golden Heart Revue dinner show in the Alaska-themed Pioneer Park.

 Day 18

-Choose between a relaxing day trip to Chena Hot Springs Resort (about 60 miles east of Fairbanks) or exploring a remote stretch of Interior Alaska.
-Your options include booking a day tour to the nearby village of Anaktuvuk Pass (which includes a flight in a small plane); riding along on a bush mail flight with Warbelow’s Air; or booking a fly/drive adventure up the Dalton Highway, AKA the Haul Road, north of the Arctic Circle.
+Choose between a relaxing day trip to Chena Hot Springs Resort (about 60 mi/97 km east of Fairbanks) or exploring a remote stretch of Interior Alaska.
+Your options include riding along in a small plane that delivers mail to remote villages, or booking a fly-drive adventure up the Dalton Highway, a.k.a. the Haul Road, north of the Arctic Circle.
 Settle into your Fairbanks hotel as early as possible; you’ll make another long drive tomorrow.

 Day 19

-In the morning, stop by downtown Fairbanks and do a little shopping, then visit the gleefully kitschy Santa Claus House in North Pole, Alaska (about 20 minutes outside of Fairbanks) as you start your six-hour drive southeast to Valdez.
-This small community of about 4,000 people has seen many of Alaska’s most historic moments, from the gold rush to the Great Earthquake of 1964 and the Exxon Valdez oil spill in 1989.
-Make sure you stop to take in Worthington Glacier, Bridal Veil Falls, and Horsetail Falls on the way into town.
+In the morning, stop by downtown Fairbanks and do a little shopping, then visit the gleefully kitschy Santa Claus House in North Pole, Alaska (about 20 minutes outside of Fairbanks) as you start your 6-hour drive southeast to Valdez.
+This small community of 4,000 has seen many of Alaska’s most historic moments, from the gold rush to the Great Earthquake of 1964 and the Exxon Valdez oil spill in 1989.
+Leave plenty of time for the drive so you can stop to take in Worthington Glacier, Bridal Veil Falls, and Horsetail Falls on the way into town.

 Day 20